samstanding/weekend-challenge-3/plan.md

 sooo I'm thinking that I need to put the get request in the show category function.

+so that all worked...
+now two more things before I start making my things, and styling:
+1) create an are you sure before you delete a task:
+    -- I really hate alerts or pop ups like that-- but that does seem like standard practice for something like that.
+I'll create an alert and see how that feels.
+I realized that i don't always notice them.
+    --What I

 Then once you had the data- you could use the category column tag to determine what table the item would be placed in